Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

 For small $r$, the two flavors of generalized coloring numbers are strongly related.
 It holds that $\col_r(G) \le \wcol_r(G) \le \col_r(G)^r$~\cite{coloringdefinition}.
 For large $r$, the generalized coloring numbers converge to treewidth ($\tw(G)$) and treedepth ($\td(G)$), respectively~\cite{NesetrilM2012,coloringcovering}

-A graph $H$ is an \emph{$r$-shallow minor} of a graph $G$ if it is the result of a contraction of mutually disjoint connected subgraphs with radius at most $r$ in $G$.
+A graph $H$ is an \emph{$r$-shallow minor} of a graph $G$ if it is the result of first contracting mutually disjoint connected subgraphs with radius at most $r$ in $G$ and then taking a subgraph.
 A graph class $\G$ has \emph{bounded expansion} if there exists a function $f(r)$ such that $\frac{|E(H)|}{|V(H)|} \le f(r)$ for all $G \in \G$ and $r$-shallow minors $H$ of~$G$~\cite{NesetrilM2012}.
 Zhu first observed that generalized coloring numbers can also be used to characterize bounded expansion~\cite{zhu2009colouring}.
-In this paper, we rely heavily on the following characterization by van den Heuvel and Kierstead~\cite{van2019uniform}, which is slightly stronger than Zhu's~\cite{zhu2009colouring} original characterization. \begin{definition}[Bounded Expansion~\cite{van2019uniform}] A graph class $\G$ has \emph{bounded expansion} if there exists a function $f(r)$ such that every graph $G \in \G$ has an ordering $\pi$ of its vertices with $\col_r(G,\pi) \le f(r)$ for all $r$. \end{definition} As illustrated in~\Cref{figure}, examples of bounded expansion graph classes include planar graphs or any graph class of bounded degree.
+In this paper, we rely heavily on the following characterization by van den Heuvel and Kierstead~\cite{van2019uniform}, which is slightly stronger than Zhu's~\cite{zhu2009colouring} original characterization. \begin{defi}[Bounded Expansion~\cite{van2019uniform}] A graph class $\G$ has \emph{bounded expansion} if there exists a function $f(r)$ such that every graph $G \in \G$ has an ordering $\pi$ of its vertices with $\col_r(G,\pi) \le f(r)$ for all $r$. \end{defi} As illustrated in~\Cref{figure}, examples of bounded expansion graph classes include planar graphs or any graph class of bounded degree.